-By 2030, annual average temperatures over Queensland are projected to increase by up to 1°C in coastal areas and up to 1.5°C inland, relative to the climate of recent decades (Figure 2).
+By 2030, annual average temperatures over South Australia are projected to increase by at least 0.6°C in the south through to about 1.0°C in the north, relative to the climate around 1990 (Figure 2).

-By 2070, this increase is up to 2°C across most of the state under a low emission scenario, and up to 4°C under a high emission scenario.
-Slightly less warming is expected in coastal regions.
+By 2070 this increase is around 1.5°C across the state under a low-emission scenario or 3°C under a high-emission scenario.

-The amount of warming projected for summer and autumn is similar to the annual increase, but slightly less for winter and slightly more for spring.
+Less warming is expected along the coast.
+Projected warming for summer, spring and autumn is similar to the annual increase, but slightly less for winter.

-Figure 2: Best estimate (50th percentile of model projections) for Queensland annual mean temperature change (°C) for 2030, 2050 and 2070 using low, medium and high greenhouse gas emission scenarios
+Figure 2: Best estimate (50th percentile of model projections) for South Australian annual mean temperature change (°C) for 2030, 2050 and 2070 using low, medium and high greenhouse gas emission scenarios.